JorjaFox/website/_posts-old-blog/2013-11-07-check-in-and-check-out-press-release.md

     - 'press release'
 ---

-Jorja <em>is not</em> in this episode.
+Jorja _is not_ in this episode.
 I'll be taking the week off for recaps and screencaps, but I will be watching.

 <blockquote>THE CSI TEAM INVESTIGATES THE STABBING OF A COUPLE FOUND AT A LOCAL MOTEL THAT IS REMINISCENT OF PREVIOUS INCIDENTS, ON “CSI: CRIME SCENE INVESTIGATION,” WEDNESDAY, NOV.
 20